ppy/osu-wiki/wiki/Glossary/Aspire/en.md

 # Aspire

-*Aspire* is a [beatmapping](/wiki/Beatmapping) [contest](/wiki/Contests) where the creators are encouraged to fully ignore the [Ranking Criteria](/wiki/Ranking_Criteria) and explore gameplay-mechanics that aren't typically used.
-The resulting beatmaps tend to be cosmetically appealing displays of absolute madness, but are often nearly impossible to play for average players.
+**Aspire** is a [beatmapping](/wiki/Beatmapping) [contest](/wiki/Contests) where the mappers are encouraged to fully ignore the [Ranking Criteria](/wiki/Ranking_Criteria) and explore gameplay-mechanics that aren't typically used in beatmapping.
+The resulting beatmaps tend to be nearly impossible to play for average players.

 <!-- This is a stub -->